MONTHLY SHAMATHA

 Four-day Structure

-There will be an optional orientation session on Friday night, 6:30—8pm.
+There will be an orientation session on Friday night, 6:30—8pm.

 Places are limited to 40 participants.
 Priority will be given to those attending the full three days.